tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/ARCHITECTURE.md

 3. vNext.BlazorComponents.FluentValidation
    ✅ solid, but desired default behaviour having AssemblyScannerValidatorFactory as fallback in case of ServiceProviderValidatorFactory results into null-validator?, no edit context nesting*1

-*1: "no edit context nesting" means you have to work with one and the same edit context when using the their FluentValidation aware validator component across the wohle component graph beneath (inside ChildContent RenderFragment) the EditForm (or similiar).
+*1: "no edit context nesting" means you have to work with one and the same edit context when using the FluentValidation aware validator component across the wohle component graph beneath (inside ChildContent RenderFragment) the EditForm (or similiar).

 ## Proposal